NLnetLabs/cascade/doc/manual/source/hsms.rst

    cascade hsm add --insecure --username <PKCS#11 token label> --password <PKCS#11 PIN> kmip2pkcs11 127.0.0.1

 ..
-Note:: ``--insecure`` must be used if using a self-signed TLS certificate (the default) with :program:`kmip2pkcs11`.
+Note:: :option:`--insecure` must be used if using a self-signed TLS certificate, which is the default.
 127.0.0.1 should be changed if your :program:`kmip2pkcs11` instance is running on a different address.

 Cascade will verify that it can connect and that the target server appears to be a